 How much did the Missouri Monarch weigh?

-The Missouri Monarch world record whitetail deer weighed 250 lbs.
+The Missouri Monarch world record whitetail deer had a full body weight of 250 lbs.
+The antlers alone weighed 11.5 lbs.

 How do deer antlers grow so big?